-Greek babies can be nippy with each other during meals.
-Using a feeding station with a separate section for each tortoise works well.
-No more bullying! :0) This one I made from Hershey's cocoa boxes.
+A feeding station with compartments.
+This one I made from Hershey's cocoa boxes.
 I cut the top openings and then just taped the boxes together.
 Plastic boxes manufactured for human food use are made of safe materials.

 Commercial flat reptile dishes

 a) Granite Rock food dish

 I like Exo Terra's Granite Rock FOOD dishes (pic) for indoor water dishes because they are low, heavy, stable, and don't tip over when my tortoises trample through them.